vortex-ninja/rd_users_api/README.md

 ### OVERVIEW
 Basic REST API that manages users in a django web application.
+Project made as a task in a job recruitment process.

 ### AUTHENTICATION
 API uses JWT token authentication and session based authentication.